Zarclays/zswap-token-list-server/README.md

-# Express API Starter with Typescript
+# ZSWAP Token List - Express API Starter with Typescript

+## Token List
+Tokenlist is @ /api/v1/tokens

 How to use this template: